g-etorri/articles/jncie-self-study/mpls-configuration/13-sr-mpls-configuration.md

 set protocols mpls static-label-switched-path via-ge-0/0/0 transit 40002 member-interface ge-0/0/0
 set protocols mpls static-label-switched-path via-ge-0/0/0 transit 40002 pop
 ```
-With this defined, we can configure the SR-TE in R5 specifying the stacks` labels, first the R1 label, then the interface specific label:
+With this defined, we can configure the SR-TE on R5, specifying the label stacks: first the R1 label, then the interface-specific label.
 ```
 set protocols source-packet-routing segment-list sl-r2 1 label 10102
 set protocols source-packet-routing segment-list sl-r2 2 label 40002